microsoft/qsharp/katas/content/oracles/index.md

 Here we will test your implementation from task 4.3 by comparing it to the classical code implementing the same function.

 @[example]({"id": "test_meeting_oracle", "codePath": "./test_meeting_oracle.qs"})

-# Part V: What's next?

-Thanks for learning with us!
-We hope that you enjoyed the tutorial.
-If you'd like to learn more about implementing quantum oracles, here are some suggestions:

-* [Grover's algorithm kata](../../GroversAlgorithm/GroversAlgorithm.ipynb) and [Deutsch-Jozsa algorithm kata](./../DeutschJozsaAlgorithm/DeutschJozsaAlgorithm.ipynb) include simple oracles for you to practice.
-* [Marking oracles kata](../../MarkingOracles/MarkingOracles.ipynb) includes practice tasks on more advanced oracles.
-* [Solving SAT problems using Grover's algorithm](../../SolveSATWithGrover/SolveSATWithGrover.ipynb) covers implementing oracles for SAT problems.
-* [Solving graph coloring problems using Grover's algorithm](../../GraphColoring/GraphColoring.ipynb) covers implementing oracles for graph coloring problem.
-* [Solving bounded knapsack problems using Grover's algorithm](../../BoundedKnapsack/BoundedKnapsack.ipynb) covers implementing oracles for bounded knapsack problem.

-If you'd like to learn more about quantum algorithms that rely on quantum oracles:
-* [Exploring Deutsch-Jozsa algorithm tutorial](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/ExploringDeutschJozsaAlgorithm) introduces the simplest oracle-based algorithm.
-* [Exploring Grover’s search algorithm tutorial](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/ExploringGroversAlgorithm) introduces another important quantum algorithm which is used as a build block in many other algorithms.
-* [Microsoft Learn module on using Grover's search to solve graph coloring problems](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/) provides a detailed example of building a more complicated oracle to solve the graph coloring problem.